azangru/mysite/docs/links.md

 - https://github.com/jmduke/site — An Eleventy site of Justin Duke.
 Built with Eleventy.
 Has different types of content, including the microblog-y one.
 - https://github.com/chrisburnell/chrisburnell.com - Another Eleventy site with several categories of entries, and multiple small entries
 - https://github.com/aarongustafson/aaron-gustafson.com — An Eleventy site with different categories and lots of files
+- https://github.com/chriskirknielsen/dotcom-2024 — An Eleventy site.
+Markdown files for pages neatly tucked in a dedicated directory in src/content/pages

 Resumes:
 - https://alexbilson.dev/resume/ — a cool way to write a resume